d2l-ai/d2l-en/chapter_natural-language-processing/sentiment-analysis-cnn.md

-# Text Sentiment Classification: Using Convolutional Neural Networks (textCNN)
+# Sentiment Analysis: Using Convolutional Neural Networks
 :label:`sec_sentiment_cnn`

 In :numref:`chap_cnn`, we explored how to process